 Red Paddle Co. is one of the most respected names in paddleboarding and no one will doubt that you mean business if you show up to the water with one.
 As the second-longest board in our SUP for big guys roundup, this board is meant for touring.
 While it’s stable enough to be a great play or yoga board like others in this review, it really shines when you set out for an island or a trip across the lake.

-So if your pockets are deep enough that you’re looking for the very best paddle board for big and heavy paddlers, you found it.
+So if you’re looking for the very best paddle board for big and heavy paddlers, you found it.
 The board really doesn’t need much more introduction than that!